nikitavoloboev/data/docs/open-source/github/github-actions.md

 - [Dependabot Auto Merge](https://github.com/ahmadnassri/action-dependabot-auto-merge) - Automatically merge Dependabot PRs when version comparison is within range.
 - [Create JSON](https://github.com/jsdaniell/create-json) - Create a .json file to use on other steps of the workflow.
 - [dependency-review-action](https://github.com/actions/dependency-review-action) - GitHub Action for detecting vulnerable dependencies in your PRs.
+- [GitHub Release On Push Action](https://github.com/rymndhng/release-on-push-action) - Github Action to create a git tag + release when pushed to main branch.

 ## Go